paloobi/portfolio-website-v1/README.md

 paloobi.github.io
 =================

-A simple website containing my online resume, which is hosted at http://paloobi.github.io This site can also be found at: http://alex.polubiec.com/ and http://www.alexpolubiec.com/
+A simple website containing my portfolio, which is hosted at http://alex.polubiec.com/

 Requirements
 ------------